centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

   create the same id during the opening and closing treatment of the alarm.
 * **-s**: This is the status that you want to enter as a parameter to the alarm.
 You can use @STATUS@ in order to use the inherited status build from the matching rule system.
-* **-t**: This is the time that you want to pass to dsm in order to keep the real trap reception time.
+* **-t**: This is the time that you want to set to dsm in order to keep the real trap reception time.
 * **-m**: This is the list of macros and its values that you want to update during the treatment of the alarm.
-Please follow the syntax below: macro1=value1|macro2=value2|macro3=value3 This function is used to update some parameters live on the Centreon-Engine core memory without a restart.
+Please use the following syntax: macro1=value1|macro2=value2|macro3=value3 This function is used to update some parameters in live on the Centreon-Engine core memory without a restart.

 Your form should now be like this: